warwick358/GlowbitmarqueeTutorial/marqeu.md

 ```
 ## Step 4
-In this step we will set the brightness to 50%.
+In this step we will set the brightness.
+LED's use a scale from 0 - 255 for brighness.
 We will go to the "more" tab
-under the "neopixal" tab and select the "setBrightness" block change the number to 50.
+under the "neopixal" tab and select the "setBrightness" block place it under the "set strip" block.
+Change the number to 50.